 Proposal 1: Modify NGAP BL CR to use the following text

+If the HANDOVER REQUEST message contains within the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE the Time Based Handover Information IE, the target NG-RAN node may use this information to allocate necessary resources for the incoming handover.

 Reference to TS38.331

 Small update on semantics description to align with the drafting rule on how to reference RRC specification.
 More specifically,